bridlin/finding_ORIs/README.md

 ## Run

-The script are written to be run on an HPC cluster under slurm
+The scripts are written to be run on an HPC cluster under slurm

 ```bash